Master of Energy Transition Degree

 Scholarships and Financial Aid

-• The MET offers a limited number of need-based, partial tuition scholarships that can cover up to 40% of your tuition.
+The Master of Energy Transition offers a limited number of need-based, partial tuition scholarships that can cover up to 40% of your tuition.
+Applying for financial aid will not affect your admissions process or commit you to anything.
+We need to know as soon as possible if you are interested in financial aid.